 Why Would a Large Dose of Vitamin D Cause Insomnia?

 So how can this be?
 How can Vitamin D cause insomnia?
-First of all, this year I took 5,000 IUs, which is way higher than what I did last year – 2,000 IU daily.
+When I supplemented I took 5,000 IUs, which is way higher than what I did last year – 2,000 IU daily.
 Also, this year I took K2 and this alone made for better assimilation.
 I could have gotten a dose several times higher than before.
 But even with this dose most ‘healthy” individuals have no issues.
 Some take 20,000 IUs and do well so why did I react?
 I found there can be a few mechanisms behind it.

 Impaired Melatonin Production